HL7/fhir-specialty-rx/input/pages/CapabilityStatement-specialty-rx-data-consumer-messaging-intro.md

 1. Support the Unsolicited workflow defined in this Guide and respond to the $process-message operation carrying a Specialty Rx Query Response - Unsolicited.
 1. Support the JSON source format.
 1. Declare a CapabilityStatement identifying the profiles supported.
+1. Follow US Core search requirements and guidance when performing searches associated with this IG.

 Specialty Rx Data Consumer **SHOULD**:
 1. Support the XML source format.